xeb/backq/README.md

 ## Step 2, Run a Public Server
 On a publicly accessible server, run the "bqpublic" binary specifying the port for the 0mq publish socket, the 0mq reply socket and the HTTP report to listen for requests on.
 As in:
 ```
-./bin/bqpublic --request_port=20000 --reply_port=30000 --http_port=9099
+./bin/bqpublic --request_port=20000 --reply_port=30000 --http_port=9099 --gen_ssl
 ```
 The public server will open 3 sockets to facilitate these connections.
 Make sure they are all accessible.
+If you specify ```--gen_ssl``` the program will generate a self signed cert.pem and key.pem in the current path.
+These can also be specified

 ## Step 3, Run a Private Proxy
 From a privately accessible server (e.g. inside a network), run the "bqprivate" binary specifying the port for the 0mq subscribe socket, the 0mq request socket and the public host to connect to (can be hostname or IP address).
 As in: